SDNATH-Git/blood-donation-clientset/README.md

 ---

 ## 📋 Project Overview
 BloodCare is a comprehensive blood donation platform that connects donors with recipients efficiently.
-It offers role-based access control, location-based donor search, and secure donation request management, delivering a seamless and responsive user experience.
+It offers role-based access control system, location-based donor search, and secure donation request management, delivering a seamless and responsive user experience.

 ---